Don Young: COVID-19

-At a town hall in Palmer, Alaska, on March 13, 2020, Young said of the pandemic, "This is blown out of proportion about how deadly this is."
+At a town hall in Palmer, Alaska, on March 13, 2020, Young said of the pandemic, "This is blown out of proportion about how deadly this is.
 He continued, "It's deadly but it's not nearly as deadly as the other viruses we have ...
 I call it the hysteria concept", as well calling it the "beer virus" (referencing the similarly-named Corona beer).
 Young later clarified that he was attempting to urge calm.
-On March 17, 2020, as the COVID-19 pandemic spread rapidly in the U.S., he missed the vote on a $2 trillion bill to deal with pandemic, instead attending a National Rifle Association fundraiser.
+On March 17, 2020, as the COVID-19 pandemic spread rapidly in the U.S., he missed the vote on a $2 trillion bill to deal with pandemic, instead attending a National Rifle Association of America fundraiser.
 As public awareness of the pandemic's severity grew, Young walked back his comments.
 By March 25, in a video message, he said the impact of COVID-19 is "very real, growing", and was reshaping our daily lives.
 Urging Americans to stay home, he continued, "Weeks ago, I did not truly grasp the severity of this crisis, but clearly we are in the midst of an urgent public health emergency."

 On November 6, 2020, Young was photographed maskless at a birthday party for a staff member in an Anchorage restaurant.
 Numerous well-known political operatives who attended, including former Lieutenant Governor Mead Treadwell, soon tested positive for COVID-19.
 On November 12, Young was diagnosed with COVID-19.
 He was admitted to Providence Alaska Medical Center in Anchorage that day and released on November 15, writing, "Very frankly, I had not felt this sick in a very long time, and I am grateful to everyone who has kept me in their thoughts and prayers."
 He confirmed to a The Washington Post reporter that "many" of his campaign staff had been infected, as well as his wife, who he said was asymptomatic.